mendixlabs/carousel/README.md

 ## Installation

-See the general instructions under _How to Install._
+See the general instructions under _Configuration._

 ## Dependencies